caranicas/ThreeJS-Shaders/README.md

 #### UMD Ports of Three JS Shaders to facilitate inclusion through [Bower](http://bower.io/)

-The purpose of the library is to make web sites that feature [three.js](http://threejs.org/) shader easier to develop for by allowing the use of bower to manage your components.
+The purpose of the library is to enable a more modern work flow for web sites that feature [three.js](http://threejs.org/) and want to use shaders; Using Bower to manage your shaders as components, instead of having to have scripts loose in the top of html.

 ##Current Shaders